Person on quad bike sought after crash with train in BoP

-Emergency services are working to find a person following a crash involving a train and quad bike in the Bay of Plenty.
+Emergency services are working to find a person missing after a crash between a train and a quad bike in the Bay of Plenty.

-A KiwiRail spokesperson says a vehicle and freight train have crashed on the line heading from Kawerau to Murupara.
+A KiwiRail spokesperson said a vehicle and freight train crashed on the line between Kawerau and Murupara.

-“Police responded to reports of a crash involving a train and a quadbike on a track in Lake Matahina around 9.50am,” police spokesperson said.
+“Police responded to reports of a crash involving a train and a quad bike on a track in Lake Matahina around 9.50am,” a police spokesperson said.

 “Inquiries are ongoing to locate a person believed to have been on the quad bike at the time.